ShepherdDev/digital-signage/README.md

 ### Block Settings

+You shouldn't need to ever edit the block settings unless you are doing something pretty custom, but they are here for you anyway!

 * `Slide Interval` - The number of seconds between slide transitions.
+This can be overridden by each individual content channel.
 * `Update Interval` - How often, in seconds, will the block check for changes to the content that should be displayed.
 * `Transitions` - The transitions that will be used by this page.
 If you want different devices to have different transitions you will need to configure a second page with different block settings.
+This can be overridden by each individual content channel.
 * `Content Channel Override` - This is mostly used for testing but you can use it if you wish.
 Setting this overrides the content schedules completely and simply serves up the selected content channel at all times.